 Concentration of ore

 The bauxite ore contains ferric oxide and silica as impurities.
-It is first concentrated by gravity separation of ferric oxide impurities by the process of magnetic separation.
-The ore is then concentrated by chemical process.
+Gravity separation removes silica from crushed ore and magnetic separation separates ferric oxide impurities from the ore.
+The ore is then concentrated by a chemical process.

 Bauxite is the name given to aluminium ore.
-To generate aluminium oxide, bauxite is purified, a white powder form which aluminium can be extracted.
-Aluminium oxide has a very high melting point of more than 2000 ° C so melting it would be costly.
+To generate aluminium oxide, bauxite is purified, a white powder from which aluminium can be extracted.
+Aluminium oxide has a very high melting point of more than 2000° C which makes melting very expensive.
 Aluminium oxide in water does not dissolve, but in molten cryolite, it dissolves.

 Pure aluminium is a silver-white metal with many desirable features.
 It’s light, non-toxic, non-magnetic, and non-sparking.
 It’s a bit ornamental.
 It’s created, machined, and cast readily.
 Pure aluminium is soft and lacks strength, but it has very helpful characteristics for alloys with tiny quantities of copper, magnesium, silicon, manganese and other components.

-In this process, aluminium ore is treated with concentrated sodium hydroxide.
-Soluble sodium aluminate is formed which is filtered off.
-The filtrate on heating with water gives aluminium hydroxide which gives alumina on strong heating.
+Here aluminium is treated with concentrated sodium hydroxide solution to form soluble sodium aluminate which can be filtered off.
+The filtrate is heated with water to get aluminium hydroxide which on strong heating gives alumina.

 Aluminium ions are created at the adverse cathode from the aluminium oxide and then sink down because they are heavier than the cryolite solution.
 Then, the liquid shape of the aluminium that has sunk to the bottom.
 On the other side, at the positive anode, the oxygen from the aluminium oxide forms and responds to carbon dioxide CO2 with the graphite carbon.

 At the anode: